Black Sea raid: Ramifications

 That same day British forces in the Mediterranean carried out Churchill's orders by attacking Ottoman merchant vessels off of the port of İzmir.
 That night at an Ottoman Cabinet meeting, the Grand Vizier's anti-war faction was forced to accept that the Empire was at war, and that there was little they could do to avoid conflict.
 The Russians declared war on the Ottoman Empire on 2 November 1914.
 Admiral Andrei Eberhardt immediately ordered Russia's fleet to retaliate against the Ottomans for the raid.
 On 4 November, a Russian task force bombarded Zonguldak.

 On 3 November British warships bombarded outer forts in the Dardanelles.
 Two days later the United Kingdom extended a declaration of war to the Ottoman Empire, as did France.
 Due to these attacks, there was a common impression in Britain that Churchill had brought the Ottomans into the war.
 Prime Minister Lloyd George held this belief for several years to come.
 In the meantime, Churchill tried to promote the advantages of the conflict, such as the possibility of territorial gains in the Middle East (the reason that would ultimately bring Italy and Balkans nations like Greece into the war).
 The Ottoman government finally declared war on the Triple Entente on 11 November.
-Three days later Ottoman Sultan Mehmed V called for a Jihad campaign by Sunni and Shia Muslims against the Western powers.
+Three days later Ottoman Sultan Mehmed V called for a Jihad campaign by Sunni and Shia Muslims against the Entente powers.